Stands for: Follicular Unit Extraction

 An FUE hair transplant can cost between £3,000 and £7,000+.
 Again, this is dependent upon the severity of the baldness as the procedure’s cost is directly related to the number of follicles extracted and implanted.
 Read more about the cost of an FUE hair transplant

 Patient safety comes first and foremost at our clinic.
-Some great news is that during the procedure, you should not feel any pain at all.
+Some great news is that during your hair transplant procedure, you should not feel any pain at all.
 This is because the treatment is done under local anaesthetic.
 You shouldn’t feel a thing!

 After your FUE hair transplant surgery, there may be some slight feelings of discomfort.
 However, as almost microscopic incisions are made on the scalp, you should not expect to feel any tightness as you would with FUT treatments.